 The objective of a financial report is to provide a true and fair representation of the accounting entity which issued the financial report.
+Any representation in any form should be a faithful representation of the financial position and financial condition of the accounting entity.
 A financial report is a true and fair representation if it is complete, correct, consistent, accurate, has fidelity and integrity.
 Below are definitions of these terms.